hyperformancelabs/luxury-fragrance-shop/database/README_en.md

 - `MSSQL_SA_PASSWORD`: Choose a strong password for the SA user
 - `MSSQL_PORT`: Change if port 1433 is already in use on your system
 - `CONTAINER_NAME`: Customize the container name if needed
+- `MSSQL_DATABASE`: Default database name to be created

 ### 2. Available Commands